tinystork/zeseestarstacker/zemosaic/README.md

 It is disabled by default and should only be enabled when your FITS headers contain reliable coordinates.
 Disabling it forces a blind search around the configured radius.

+`scale_est_arcsec_per_pix` lets you provide an approximate pixel scale in arcseconds per pixel.
+When given, the solver restricts its search around this value using `scale_tolerance_percent` as the allowed deviation.
+This can speed up solves and improve reliability if your camera's scale is known.

 📁 Requirements Summary
 ✅ Python 3.9 or newer